 We know that Australians are eating out more and spending a greater percentage of their household income on food and dining out.
 Food prepared away from home is often poorer in nutritional quality as it is higher in total calories, total fat, and salt, and often served in large portion sizes.
 Combined with anecdotal evidence suggesting that children’s menus lack the choice and nutritional value of wider menus, this can make it difficult for parents to find healthy options for their children when dining out.
 This is why the Healthy Kids Menu initiative was created.

-The Healthy Kids Menu Taskforce Report, including recommendations, was released on Wednesday, 16 December 2015.
+As a result, a taskforce was established in 2015 to identify and propose a solution to the issue.
 Recommendations were developed through a co-design process which brought together expertise and practical wisdom from parents, local restaurants, cafés, hotels, clubs and health.
+The Healthy Kids Menu Taskforce Report, including those recommendations, was released on Wednesday, 16 December 2015.

 Following the release of the report, The Healthy Kids Menu initiative was piloted by twenty SA venues in 2016 and 2017.
 Taking on board learnings and trials of the pilot phase, the initiative was formally launched on Tuesday, 22 August 2017.

 If you are a South Australian food venue, you can join the initiative via the Healthy Kids Menu Website.